-In 2015 Katie’s career took a decidedly glittery direction when she took part in Strictly Come Dancing and reached the final, in 2017 she was crowned Strictly Christmas champion.
+In 2015, Katie’s career took a decidedly glittery direction when she took part in Strictly Come Dancing and reached the final.
+In 2017, she was crowned Strictly’s Christmas Champion.